To protect the investment you've made if there any unforeseen circumstances.

 I've gotten insurance for Botswana, Kenya, Tanzania, India, Nepal, China, Antarctica and Costa Rica the last few years.

-Also to protect your investment if the trip is expensive like Antarctica.
-4 months ago
+Also to protect your investment if the trip is expensive like Antarctica. about 2 years ago